Ovusi/SubteraMail/README.md

 Navigate to the unzipped folder and run subtera.py

-INSTALLATION:

-Windows users:
-    Download this repository and unzip.
+NOTE: You can set the Proxy Server Address to any server of your choice.
-    Navigate to the unzipped folder and run "pip3 install -r requirements.txt".
+	  Navigate to /modules/sendmsg.py in the unzipped folder and replace the Address and Port on lines 29 and 30 respectively.
-    Run "setup.py" from folder using "pip setup install"

-Linux users:
-    Download this repository and unzip.
-    Make sure you have python3 installed on your system. cd into the directory contain setup.py and use "sudo python setup.py install"